ethereum/ethereum-org-website/public/content/developers/docs/consensus-mechanisms/poa/index.md

 lang: en
 ---

-Proof-of-Authority is a reputation-based consensus algorithm that is a modified version of [proof-of-stake](/developers/docs/consensus-mechanisms/pos/).
+**Proof-of-authority (PoA)** is a reputation-based consensus algorithm that is a modified version of [proof-of-stake](/developers/docs/consensus-mechanisms/pos/).
 It is mostly used by private chains, testnets, and local development networks.
 PoA is a reputation-based consensus algorithm that requires trusting a set of authorized signers to produce blocks, instead of a stake-based mechanism in PoS.

 ## Prerequisites {#prerequisites}